Are you thinking about buying an innerspring mattress online?

-Shipping is free for contiguous the United States as well as some areas in Canada.
+Shipping is free within the contiguous United States as well as some areas in Canada.
 But they don’t offer help with setup, even for a fee.

 The trial period is 90 days.
 Returns cost 10% of purchase price (one of the few online mattress companies that charge for returns).

 Their warranty runs for 12 years and is non-prorated.

 13”+ luxury innerspring mattresses like the DreamCloud typically cost $3,000+ for a Queen in stores.
 The 14″ DreamCloud queen costs less than $1,000.